alizahidraja/Custom-OCR-CRNN/README.md

+## Dataset

 The data set used in the training is Captcha dataset

-## Sample Data

 ![Captcha](data/sample/2b827.png)